Lodging a development application

 Step 3: Consultation – internal and external

-Public consultation may be undertaken for a period of twenty-one days.
+Public consultation may be undertaken for a period up to twenty-eight days.
 The application may also be referred to external bodies such as The Heritage Office of WA for comment.

 Representatives of the city's building, environmental health, field services (rangers), infrastructure services, parks services and community development will consider the proposal and assess if it meets with the city's requirements and may suggest changes and/or the imposition of conditions or advisory notes.